Camping Like an Explorer

 After dinner and a full briefing on board, day turns into dusk, and we head ashore to camp.
-We set up our tents on a breathtaking spot near the edge of the water, surrounded by a landscape rarely seen by human eyes.
+We set up in a breathtaking spot near the edge of the water, surrounded by a landscape rarely seen by human eyes.

 On top of an insulated pad, you’ll lay cozy and warm in your sleeping bag, and proceed to get a small (albeit more toasty) taste of what it must have been like for the very first Antarctic explorers to camp on this continent.
-In the morning, we’ll break down our tents and head back to hot coffee and tea, perhaps a nice warm shower and, most definitely, a hearty breakfast.
+In the morning, we’ll pack up and head back to hot coffee and tea, perhaps a nice warm shower and, most definitely, a hearty breakfast.

 Anyone 12 or older with an adventurous spirit is welcome to spend an unforgettable night with us on the continent.
-We camp just once per voyage, on Peninsula, Peninsula In-Depth, and Circle Crossing voyages, and we limit our camping group to 30 passengers, so we suggest you sign up before boarding the ship.
-Please note, there is no camping on our Peninsula Express or Marine Mammal voyages in 2019-20 and beyond.
+We camp just once per voyage, on select voyages, and we take a limited number of guests, so we strongly suggest you sign up before boarding the ship.
+Please note that camping is not available on every voyage (such as our Falklands, South Georgia & Antarctica voyages) so please check our individual itinerary pages or inquire with our team.

 - Insulated sleeping bag, rated to -20° F (-29° C).
 We do not expect temperatures below 10° F, but warmer bags ensure your comfort overnight.